This is the multi-page printable view of this section. Click here to print.

 2 - Artifact Repository

-Users can create and utilize projects in conjunction with Nexus and retrieve created projects.
+Users can integrate with Nexus to create projects in Nexus and retrieve and utilize the created projects.

 Getting Started with Artifact Repository